davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 # => [:phone=, :zipcode=, :email=]
 {% endhighlight %}

 The above is far from exhaustive.
-It is certainty good to be able to dynamically interact with the language constructs in Ruby.
-How we do it is even better.
+It is undoubtedly good to interact with the language constructs in Ruby dynamically.
+How we do, it is even better.

 # Dynamic Dispatch